 This scrap silver calculator can help you answer the question you have probably been asking yourself repeatedly: "What is the value of my scrap silver?".
-More precisely, we designed this calculator to help you determine what the value of the silver in your different belongings, such as jewelry and coins, is.
-It doesn't matter if you want to sell your scrap silver and are wondering how much money you will get, or you just want to know how much is your silver is worth, you should definitely give our scrap silver calculator a go.
-This smart tool estimates your silver value based on its weight, purity, and the market price.
-Please note, however, that our sterling silver calculator only shows what is the value of the pure silver (its intrinsic value), and it will not estimate the value of your silver collectible (such as coins).
+More precisely, we designed this calculator to help you determine what the value of the silver in your different belongings, such as jewelry and coins is.
+It doesn't matter if you want to sell your scrap silver and are wondering how much money you will get or you just want to know how much is your silver is worth, you should definitely give our scrap silver calculator a go.
+This smart tool estimates your silver value based on its weight, purity, and market price.
+Please note, however, that our sterling silver calculator only shows what is the value of pure silver (its intrinsic value), and it will not estimate the value of your silver collectible (such as coins).

 Silver's characteristics and usage